THE KEY TO THE BIBLE, INSTRUCTOR - 3rd SESSION

 Rom.1:16 "I am not ashamed of the Gospel for it is the power of God for salvation to everyone who believes"

-12. What are the facts of the Gospel as they took place in history [historical events]?
-The incarnation of Jesus, perfect life (pleased His Father), death, resurrection.
+12. What are the facts of the Gospel in the sequence they took place historically?

-[WRITE ON BOARD & discuss figurative language] 2 Cor.4:4, 6, "The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the Gospel of the glory of Christ [His divine glory is veiled], who is the image of God."
+WRITE ON BOARD & discuss [interact with] the figurative language of 2 Cor.4:4-6, "The god of this age [the devil] has blinded the minds of unbelievers, so that they cannot see the light of the Gospel of the glory of Christ [His divine glory is veiled], who is the image of God."
 "For God who said, 'Let light shine out of darkness, has shown in our hearts [sovereign initiative] to give us the light of the knowledge [spiritual life in the new creation, new birth] of the glory of God in the face of Jesus Christ [not fading like Moses, 3:13]."

 The Bible speaks of actions (what one does or doesn't do), motives (why one does or not, what governs one's actions, moves him), attitudes (how or in what spirit one goes about doing or not doing, see Attitude, a Bible Study http://pop.eradman.com/), and beliefs (ideas taken into one’s heart that govern his perception).